wassimj/Topologic/README.md

 ## Build Instructions

-Prerequisites:
- - Anaconda or Miniconda
- - On Windows: Microsoft Visual Studio 2022 with "Desktop development with C++" workload installed
+### Get source code

-1. Clone the repository, switch to the branch and initialize submodules (pybind11)
+Clone the repository, switch to the branch and initialize submodules (`pybind11`):

 ```
 git clone https://github.com/wassimj/Topologic
 cd Topologic
 git submodule update --init
 ```

+### Use pre-made build recipes for Linux, Windows, and macOS

+#### Prerequisites:

+ - Anaconda or Miniconda (optional)
+ - On Windows: Microsoft Visual Studio 2022 with "Desktop development with C++" workload installed

+There are pre-made recipes to build Topologic Python bindings for Linux, macOS, and Windows which you may find in the directory `recipe/`.

+#### Pre-made recipe for Linux x86_64

+##### Compilation using Anaconda/Miniconda: `recipe/build_linux_x86_64_conda.sh`

+This script installs Miniconda if it is not found in `$HOME/miniconda` and builds Topologic Python bindings for Linux with Miniconda.
+Currently, Miniconda runs with Python up to v3.12.
+Below commands should work (`312` corresponds to Python v3.12, and so on):

+    recipe/build_linux_x86_64_conda.sh 312

+    recipe/build_linux_x86_64_conda.sh 311

+    recipe/build_linux_x86_64_conda.sh 310

+    recipe/build_linux_x86_64_conda.sh 39

+    recipe/build_linux_x86_64_conda.sh 38

+##### Compilation without using Anaconda/Miniconda: `recipe/build_linux_x86_64_noconda.sh`

+This script builds Topologic Python bindings for Linux without using Anaconda/Miniconda as it is not shipped with Python greater than 3.12 yet.
+Assumed, you have Python installed on your Linux machine, and it is added into your environment paths, so `pip` just works in command line.

+The script will also download and build openCASCADE 7.8 what may take around 1h:

+    recipe/build_linux_x86_64_noconda.sh

+To build only openCASCADE:

+    recipe/build_linux_x86_64_noconda.sh --only-deps

+Do not build openCASCADE:

+    recipe/build_linux_x86_64_noconda.sh --no-deps

+#### Pre-made recipe for macOS ARM64

+##### Compilation using Anaconda/Miniconda: `recipe/build_macos_arm64_conda.sh`

+This script installs Miniconda if it is not found in `$HOME/miniconda` and builds Topologic Python bindings for macOS with Miniconda.
+Currently, Miniconda runs with Python up to v3.12.
+Below commands should work (the build will target macOS 11.0; `312` corresponds to Python v3.12, and so on):

+    recipe/build_macos_arm64_conda.sh 312 11

+    recipe/build_macos_arm64_conda.sh 311 11

+    recipe/build_macos_arm64_conda.sh 310 11

+    recipe/build_macos_arm64_conda.sh 39 11

+    recipe/build_macos_arm64_conda.sh 38 11

+#### Compilation without using Anaconda/Miniconda: `recipe/build_macos_arm64_noconda.sh`

+This script builds Topologic Python bindings for macOS without Miniconda as it is not shipped with Python greater than 3.12 yet.
+Assumed, you have Python installed on your macOS machine, and it is added into your environment paths, so `pip` just works in command line.
+The build will target your current macOS
+version:

+    recipe/build_macos_arm64_noconda.sh

+#### Pre-made recipe for Windows amd64

+##### Compilation using Anaconda/Miniconda:`recipe\build_win_amd64_conda.bat`

+This script installs Miniconda if it is not found in `C:\Miniconda` and builds Topologic Python bindings for Windows with Miniconda.
+Currently, Miniconda runs with Python up to v3.12.
+Below commands should work (`312` corresponds to Python v3.12, and so on):

+    recipe\build_win_amd64_conda.bat /createenv 312
+    recipe\build_win_amd64_conda.bat /useenv 312

+    recipe\build_win_amd64_conda.bat /createenv 311
+    recipe\build_win_amd64_conda.bat /useenv 311

+    recipe\build_win_amd64_conda.bat /createenv 310
+    recipe\build_win_amd64_conda.bat /useenv 310

+    recipe\build_win_amd64_conda.bat /createenv 39
+    recipe\build_win_amd64_conda.bat /useenv 39

+    recipe\build_win_amd64_conda.bat /createenv 38
+    recipe\build_win_amd64_conda.bat /useenv 38

+#### Compilation without using Anaconda/Miniconda: `recipe\build_win_amd64_noconda.bat`

+This script builds Topologic Python bindings for Windows without Miniconda as it is not shipped with Python greater than 3.12 yet.
+Assumed, you have Python installed on your Windows machine, and it is added into your environment paths, so `pip` just works in command line.

+The script will use compiled openCASCADE 7.8 for Windows AMD64 from the official
+portal:

+    recipe/build_win_amd64_noconda.bat

+### Alternative build instructions for Anaconda/Miniconda users and writers of alternative build recipes

+If the above pre-made build recipes are not working for you for some reason, you may have Anaconda/Miniconda prepared your way.

+#### Prerequisites:

+ - Anaconda or Miniconda (mandatory)
+ - On Windows: Microsoft Visual Studio 2022 with "Desktop development with C++" workload installed

+#### The instructions for using purely with Anaconda/Miniconda

-2. Create the Conda-based build environment for the target Python version: the files `conda_env_topologic_*.yml` where `*` is `py310`, `py311`, etc. for Python 3.10, 3.11, etc. define Conda environments named `topologic_py310`, `topologic_py311`, etc. that contain the build dependencies, notably OpenCASCADE, and build tools.
+1. Create the Conda-based build environment for the target Python version: the files `conda_env_topologic_*.yml` where `*` is `py310`, `py311`, etc. for Python 3.10, 3.11, etc. define Conda environments named `topologic_py310`, `topologic_py311`, etc. that contain the build dependencies, notably OpenCASCADE, and build tools.
 As of 20221217, Blender comes with Python 3.10; the following instructions are for this version.
 ```
 conda env create -f conda_env_topologic_py310.yml
 ```
-(Developer note: keep the contents of the `conda_env_topologic_*.yml` files in sync.) b
+(Developer note: keep the contents of the `conda_env_topologic_*.yml` files in sync.)

-3. Activate the Conda environment:
+2. Activate the Conda environment:
 ```
 conda activate topologic_py310
 ```

-4. To build TopologicCore separately, if needed:
+3. To build TopologicCore separately, if needed:
 ```
 python build.py --build-type Release --source-dir . --build-dir build --build-target TopologicCore
 ```
 The built library is found in `build/TopologicCore/`.

-5. To build the Python extension:
+4. To build the Python extension:
 - Windows
 ```
 cd TopologicPythonBindings